yugp2005/signalbroker-lin-transceiver/README.md

+# Important - REDIRECT

+This repository is stale.
+Please go [here](https://github.com/AleksandarFilipov/signalbroker-lin-transceiver) to get access to the most recent code.

 # Lin bus reader and writer

 Ardunio Ethernet (alt. arduino micro + ethernet shield) + MCP2004A.
 Read/write, act as a master or one or many slaves.